reframejs/reframe/readme.md

 // ~/my-app/pages/HelloPage.config.js

 // By default you write your views with React.
-// But you can as well use another view library such as Vue. import React from 'react';
+// You can use another view library such as Vue. import React from 'react';

 const HelloPage = {